singhamritanshu/open_cv_python_tutorial/README.md

     pip install opencv-contrib-python

-Install numpy with conda or numpy
+Install numpy with conda or pip:

     conda install numpy
             or